Acess0/StereoVision/README.md

 In **main_scripts**:

 ### start_cameras.py
+**UPDATED**
-Starts the Raspberry Pi cameras on the Jetson Nano using a Gstreamer pipeline. <br /> To change camera capture or display resolution, use this script.
+Starts the OAK-D Lite cameras on Jetson Nano with DepthAI library. <br /> To change camera capture or display resolution, use this script.

 ### 1_taking_pictures.py
 A continuous program to take 30 pictures at 5 second intervals for calibration.
 This is where pictures of the Chessboard will be taken.<br /> You can change the interval between pictures and also the total number of pictures you want to take.